 Are the Risks of Real Estate Investment Trusts Worth It?

 REIT Basics: Types, Returns, and Risks

 Real estate investment trusts (REITs, pronounced "reets") are investment equities often used by those who want to boost the yield on their portfolio.
 REITs often claim incredible dividend returns, but like most vehicles with high returns, they carry additional risks.
-Do the profits merit the exposure to downside?
+Do the profits merit the exposure to the downside?

 What Are REITs?